Goat Breeding Tips for Livestock Farmers (Urdu)

 The mango is known as the 'king of fruit' throughout the world.
 The name 'mango' is derived from the Tamil word 'mangkay' or 'man-gay'.
-When the
+When the Portuguese traders settled in Western India they adopted the name as 'manga'.

 Mangos originated in East India, Burma and the Andaman Islands bordering the Bay